apache/seatunnel/docs/en/connector-v2/sink/Qdrant.md

 | BFLOAT16_VECTOR     | DENSE_VECTOR     |
 | SPARSE_FLOAT_VECTOR | SPARSE_VECTOR    |

 The value of the primary key column will be used as point ID in Qdrant.
-If not primary key is present, a random UUID will be used.
+If no primary key is present, a random UUID will be used.

 ## Options